jborza/jborza.github.io/_posts/2020-07-12-solitaire-cli.md

 We have multiple options on how to parse the user input in C. I initially thought of parsing it by hand going character by character and keeping track of state or using the `scanf` function with multiple input templates, such as `%c%d %c%d` for the likes of `c3 f1`.
 The `scanf` family of functions returns the number of specific conversions, so we can check the return value for success and cascade the checks.

-With the first option one should prepare the templates from the most specific to the least specific, we end up with four specific patterns:
+With the `scanf` option one should prepare the templates from the most specific to the least specific, we end up with four specific patterns:

 ```
 %dc%d c%d -> 3c4 c5